Dual Sided Chain Catcher:

 Sentinel provides all the function of a standard chain catcher, but the Sentinel differs in that it’s dual-sided, eliminating both dropped chains and over-shifting.
 It allows adjustability for both the inside and the outside chain watcher arms so that it fits any road ring spacing. — Best of all, it can be adjusted without affecting front derailleur position.

 - Remove your stock FD bolt and the stock spacer then mount the Sentinel cap by running the bolt through the braze-on mount and into your FD.
 Adjust the FD cage clearance and hand tighten the bolt inside the cap with a 4mm Allen wrench.

-- Once you’re sure your FD is properly adjusted Torque the bolt to 4.0Nm to 4.5Nm (approximately 35.5 to 40 lbf.in (pound force inch).
+- Once you’re sure your FD is properly adjusted Torque the bolt to 4.0Nm (approximately 35.5 lbf.in (pound force inch).
+Do not overtighten.

 - Place your chain on the small ring and the large cog.
 Mount the Sentinel inside catcher with the two small Allen bolts to the cap and adjust the inner catcher so it barely misses touching the chain.
 There is wiggle room on the inside catcher around the two Allen head bolts, move the inner guide over so it’s as parallel and close to the chain as you can get it then tighten the two bolts with a 2.5mm Allen wrench.
 You need to make sure the chain cannot fit between the inner chain catcher and the teeth of the small chainring.